ORGN Investors Have Opportunity to Lead Origin Materials, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Oct.
-6, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Origin Materials, Inc. ("Origin" or the "Company") (NASDAQ: ORGN).
+LOS ANGELES, Oct.
+10, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Origin Materials, Inc. ("Origin" or the "Company") (NASDAQ: ORGN).

 Class Period: February 23, 2023 – August 9, 2023